This post details a 2014 trip to Culloden Battlefield and the nearby Clava Cairns.

 A bright blue sky day.
 Good for a journey up the coast and into the past.
 I stopped to take a picture of the anchor on the hill in Macduff.

 A couple of hours and many miles later, the skies had clouded.

 The visitor centre at Culloden is high-tech, swish, clean and pristine, all the things the bloody battle of the past was not.
 The contrast always gets me.
 I sit on a soft red sofa looking out at the battlefield, eating my delicious lentil soup and enjoying decadent chocolate cake in comfort and warmth.

 Compare that to being one of the Jacobite clansmen, having marched across boggy rough terrain in the dark all night, exhausted, starving, about to be slaughtered in a fight so unfairly matched that it was all over in one hour.
 What would he think of Culloden Moor today and the nice day out it provides for families and tourists?

 Out on the battlefield, things feel more authentic, more memorial.
 Red flags mark the government line:

-Stones are placed over mass graves:
+Clan stones over mass graves: